rajvi08/Rajvi-Lab-Hub/Lab 1/README.md

 ## Prep (to be done before Lab on Wednesday)

-You will be assigned three partners from another group.
+You will be assigned three partners from other groups.
 Go to their github pages, view their videos, and provide them with reactions, suggestions & feedback: explain to them what you saw happening in their video.
 Guess the scene and the goals of the character.
 Ask them about anything that wasn’t clear.

 \*\***Summarize feedback from your partners here.**\*\*